jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/StringFunctionsPartTwo/task.md

 You can use the `applyBordersFilter` function to add borders.
 Next,
 create two `StringBuilder` instances — one for the top part and the other for the bottom.
-Proceed to poopulate them row by row.
+Proceed to populate them row by row.
 </div>

 <div class="hint" title="Click me to learn how to implement the getPictureWidth function on your own">